How Usable is the Rust Cranelift Backend Today

 And then, two weeks later, something you thought was years away is done.
 And ready.
 There's so much of that inefficiency of resource distribution in reality.

 Amos Wenger: And this is why I'm happy to announce my new charity, which is called Mac minis for Everyone.
-You can donate now, go to macminisforeveryone. com, and I will send everyone a Mac mini.
+You can donate now, go macminisforeveryone. com, and I will send everyone a Mac mini.
 And then finally, we won't have to wait for things to compile on your fucking Acer laptop again.
 There you go.

 Episode Sponsor